German–Soviet Border and Commercial Agreement: The Agreement

 The agreement also formally set the border between Germany and the Soviet Union between the Igorka river and the Baltic Sea.

 Secret protocols in the new agreement stated that Germany would renounce its claims to the Lithuanian Strip in the "Secret Additional Protocols" of the German–Soviet Boundary and Friendship Treaty and that the territory would be regarded as within the Soviet sphere of influence, for which Germany would be paid 7.5 million dollars (31.5 million Reichsmark).
 Because of currency fluctuation issues, the parties used American dollar demarcations for compensation totals.

 On January 17, 1941, Molotov asked German officials whether the parties could then work out an agreement for entry into the Axis pact.
 Molotov expressed astonishment at the absence of any answer to the Soviets' November 25 offer to join the Pact.
 They never received an answer.
 Germany was already planning its invasion of the Soviet Union.
 On December 18, 1940, Hitler had signed War Directive No. 21 to the German high command for an operation now codenamed Operation Barbarossa stating: "The German Wehrmacht must be prepared to crush Soviet Russia in a quick campaign."
-Hitler directed Raeder that Germany would have to take Polyanry and Murmansk at that time to cut off access to aid that would come to the Soviet Union.
+Hitler directed Raeder that Germany would have to take Polyarny and Murmansk at that time to cut off access to aid that would come to the Soviet Union.

 Total trade

-During both the first period of the 1940 German–Soviet Commercial Agreement (February 11, 1940 to February 11, 1941) and the second (February 11, 1941 until the Pact was broken), Germany received massive quantities of raw materials, including over:
+During both the first period of the 1940 German–Soviet Commercial Agreement (February 11, 1940, to February 11, 1941) and the second (February 11, 1941, until the Pact was broken), Germany received massive quantities of raw materials, including over: